hyde/typogrify/README.markdown

+# This fork is obsolete and will be deleted soon.
+## The original typogrify repository has the jinja2 filters

+(Also available on pypi: https://pypi.python.org/pypi/typogrify)

     Note: This fork tries to separate the general purpose logic from django related code so that it can be used with other template engines like Jinja2.